ufukty/gonfique/docs/directives.md

   parent: Parent
 ```

-## Keypath
+## Path

-Keypaths is the path of any value in a config file defined by keys to be followed in order to access that value separated by dots.
+Path is the path of any dict-key/list-item/value in a config file defined by keys to be followed in order to access that value separated by dots.
 Such as, the keypath of `Hello world` is considered as `a.b.c` in this config file:

 ```yaml
 a:
   b:
     c: Hello world
 ```

+Paths can be used for various purposes when combined with directives such as: creating a named type declaration for resolved type, assigning a type to matching part, manipulate the resolved type etc.

 ### Wildcards